chientrm/chientrm/README.md

 <h1 align="center">Hi 👋, I'm Chien Tran</h1>
-<h3 align="center">Space is such an emptiness, time is such a delusion.</h3>
+<h3 align="center">Time is such a delusion.</h3>

+- Learning is an illusion to self-reward auxiliary
-- short-lived, named threads, (one more word I'm thinking of...)
+- short-lived, named threads
 - Best part is no part, best work is no work
 - Singularity non-exist
 - Generality infeasible